-This cut looks incredible on all hair colors, but certain highlighting techniques will bring out the layers, says Stephen.
-"Balayage and ombré hair trends are a staple in the salon currently.
-This method of dark-to-light [color] works perfectly for the U-shape haircut as the layers and varying lengths showcase the nuances in the colors beautifully."
+This cut looks incredible on all hair colours but certain highlighting techniques will bring out the layers, says Stephen.
+"Balayage and ombre hair trends are a staple in the salon currently.
+This method of dark to light hair works perfectly for the U-shape haircut as the layers and varying lengths showcase the nuances in the colours beautifully."

 You might be more of an air-dried hair person, though, and Stephen says you can still easily style this cut using a heat-free method.
-You'll need a sea salt spray.
-"After towel drying, spritz [it] into the hair and scrunch — then off you go.
+You'll need a sea salt spray, like OWAY Sea Salt Spray, £35.
+"After towel drying, spritz this into the hair and scrunch — then off you go.
 Alternatively, use a diffuser for more natural waves and volume without excessive heat."

 How do you maintain the U-shape haircut?

-"With any layered style it's best to get regular trims" says Stephen, who recommends booking into a salon every six to eight weeks, just to dust away any split ends.
+"With any layered style it's best to get regular trims to maintain the style," says Stephen, who recommends booking into a salon every six to eight weeks, just to dust away any split ends.

 Internal layering (also known as invisible layers, cut in underneath the top section of hair) accentuates the style, says Stephen, instantly adding more volume and texture.